-- ◆Installation of electronic devices such as a mobile two-way radio, cassette tape player or compact disc player - Modification of the suspension system - Modification of the front end structure - ◆ Attachment of a grille guard (bull bar, kangaroo bar, etc.), snowplow, winches or any other equipment to the front end - ◆Repairs made on or near the front fenders, front end structure, console, steering column, steering wheel or dashboard near the front passenger airbag
+- ◆Installation of electronic devices such as a mobile two-way radio, cassette tape player or compact disc player - Modification of the suspension system - ◆ Modification of the front end structure - ◆ Attachment of a grille guard (bull bar, kangaroo bar, etc.), snowplow, winches or any other equipment to the front end - ◆ Repairs made on or near the front fenders, front end structure, console, steering column, steering wheel or dashboard near the front passenger airbag

 This indicator comes on when the ignition key is turned to the "ON" position.
 It goes off after about 6 seconds.
-This means the SRS front airbags are operating properly.
+This means the SRS side airbags are operating properly.

-This warning light system monitors the airbag sensor assembly, front airbag sensors, side and curtain shield airbag sensors, curtain shield airbag sensors, driver's seat position sensor, driver's seat belt buckle switch, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
-(For details, see "Service reminder indicators and warning buzzers" on page 109 in Section 1-6.)
+This warning light system monitors the airbag sensor assembly, front airbag sensors, side and curtain shield airbag sensors, curtain shield airbag sensors, curtain shield airbag sensors, driver's seat position sensor, driver's seat belt buckle switch, front passenger occupant classification system and indicator light, front passenger's seat belt buckle switch, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+(For details, see "Service reminder indicators and warning buzzers" on page 106 in Section 1-6.)

-If any of the following conditions occurs, this indicates a malfunction of the airbags or seat belt pretensioners.
+If either of the following conditions occurs, this indicates a malfunction of the airbags or seat belt pretensioners.
 Contact your Toyota dealer as soon as possible.

-- The light does not come on when the ignition key is turned to the "ON" position or remains on for more than 6 seconds. - The light comes on while driving.
+- The light does not come on when the ignition key is turned to the "ON" position or remains on for more than 6 seconds or flashes. - The light comes on or flashes while driving.